check-spelling-sandbox/documentation-v12/docs/messaging-channels/direct-integrations/facebook-messenger.md

 ## Webhook Configuration

-To receive messages from Messenger, you will need to setup a webhook.
+To receive messages from Messenger, you will need to set up a webhook.

 1. Go to your Facebook App.
 1. In the left sidebar, expand the **Messenger** menu and select **Settings**